-The aftermath of a disaster that has directly affected your property can often be a traumatic situation that is filled with stress and uncertainty.
-Paul Davis provides the following information and tips that can help provide a smoother recovery process.
+Having to deal with the aftermath of a disaster that has directly affected your home can be stressful and often, traumatic.
+Paul Davis provides the following information and tips that will help the recovery process go smoother.

 Contact Paul Davis for all your property damage needs.
 (423) 899-2406

-- Obviously, it is always important to make sure you and your family (and don’t forget your pets) are unharmed and that you contact your relatives and friends to assure them that you are safe.
+- Obviously, it is always important to be sure you and your family (and don’t forget pets) are secure and that you contact your relatives and friends to inform them that you are all safe.

 Water Damage Tips

-- Be Safe: A water event can present many potential safety hazards to occupants.
-The potential for slips and falls and electric shock are very real.
+- Be Safe: A water event can present several possible safety hazards to residents.
+The potential for slips, falls and electric shock are very real.
 Keep in mind, items soaked with water can be very heavy.
-Only perform tasks that can be done so safely.
+Only handle tasks that can be done safely.

-- Electrical: Turn off the power to affected areas of the home.
-Do not operate the TV or other electrical appliances while you are standing on wet floors or carpets.
+- Electrical: Be sure to turn off the power to affected areas of the home.
+Do not operate the TV or other electrical appliances while standing on wet flooring.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap under the legs of bigger furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic bags or plastic wrap beneath the legs of larger furniture.
 Wipe any residual water off of the furniture.

 Fire Damage Tips

-You have suffered a fire loss.
-While you are waiting for us to arrive, below are some tips to help handle with the damage:
+You’ve suffered a fire loss.
+While you are waiting for Paul Davis to arrive, below are some helpful tips to help deal with the damage:

-- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the property safe.
+- Be Safe: You should never reenter affected areas of the home until fire officials have deemed the home safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from water used to put out the fire, as well as cuts and scrapes from exposed, sharp edges are very real.
-Only perform tasks that can be done completely safely.
+The potential for slips and falls from water used to put out the fire, and cuts and scrapes from exposed, sharp edges are very real.
+Only perform tasks that can be completed safely.

-- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
-Even for a short period of time, entry by a person can create more damage.
+- Going Back Inside: The effects of fire damage are measured down to microscopic levels.
+Even for a small amount of time, entry by a person can create additional damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Appliances/Electronics: Don’t any TV, stereo or electronic appliances until they have been checked by a professional.
-If the electricity is turned off, empty the contents of your refrigerator/freezer completely and prop the doors open with a rolled towel.
+- Electronics/Appliances: Do not use any stereo, TV or other electrical appliances until they have been checked by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Food Items: Do not eat food exposed to smoke or canned products that have been subjected to excessive heat.
+- Food Items: Never consume food exposed to smoke or any canned items that have been exposed to excessive heat.

-- Pets: Transfer any pets to a clean environment until your home has been restored and cleaned.
+- Pets: Relocate any pets to a safe environment until your home has been completely restored and cleaned.

 - Windows: Open windows to ventilate the area when possible.